icebob/icepacker/README.md

 ## CLI usage (with `icepacker` executable)

 ### Pack
 Use the `icepacker pack` command to create a bundle file.
-You can compress and encrypt the bundle.
+You can also compress and encrypt the bundle.
 For compression use the `--compress`or `-c` flag.
 The next parameter is the compression type.
 Currently icepacker supports `gzip`.
 For encryption use the `--encrypt` or `-e`flag.
 The next parameter is the encryption type.
 Currently icepacker supports `aes`.
 In this case, you need to set your key with `--key` or `-k` flag.
 > Note!
 The bundle doesn't contain the parent folder.